 Below you’ll find news and updates about Chester County’s Comprehensive Plan Update, Landscapes3.

-Alisa Maria Jones, M.P.H., a London Britain Township resident, is one of the Landscapes3 Steering Committee members.
-Jones is the president and chief executive officer of La Comunidad Hispana, which has offices in Kennett Square and Oxford.
+Ernie Holling, a West Pikeland resident, is one of the Landscapes3 Steering Committee members.
+Holling is the president and chief executive officer of The InTech Group Inc., a company that provides global agility in technology solutions.

 Holling is also a member of the West Pikeland Township Board of Supervisors and the president of the Chester County Association of Township Officials.
 He is a member of the Mill at Anselma Preservation and Education Trust Board of Trustees.
 Holling brings his expertise in infrastructure/utilities to the Landscapes3 Steering Committee.
 Continue Reading →

 Deirdre Flemming, an East Brandywine resident, is one of the Landscapes3 Steering Committee members.
 Flemming co-owns Two Gander Farm in East Brandywine with her husband.

 As a steering committee member, she will bring expertise in the area of co-owning and operating a United States Department of Agriculture certified organic produce business that grows food for a 100-plus member CSA (Community Supported Agriculture), local restaurants, retail stores, and for a prominent Philadelphia area farmers’ market.
 Flemming said she grows on 10 acres of leased land that is nested within a 262-acre preserve owned by the Brandywine Conservancy.
 Flemming said she and her husband are actively demonstrating how preserved farmland can be utilized to increase local food access, improve community health and quality of life, and protect natural resources through regenerative agriculture.
 Continue Reading →

 Neal Fisher, one of the Landscapes3 Steering Committee members, is the vice president of development for the Hankin Group, a real estate development company in Uwchlan.